Student Spotlight: Deanna Radtke

 “It turns out that the Colonel, Lieutenant Colonel and Senior Master Sergeants were so impressed with the reference letters and my academic background, they requested a rushed approval.
 Two days after anxious anticipation, I was approved by the Pentagon to become a paralegal at the Judge Advocate General’s office for the United States Air Force.”

-Radtke gives credit to the Paralegal Studies program at College of DuPage and to Fairbank.
+Radke has high praise for the Paralegal Studies program at College of DuPage and Fairbank.

 “School was a very long and difficult journey for me, but it was worth every minute of it when I was able to share my story and accomplishments with the Lieutenant Colonel of the JAG office,” she said.
 “The COD instructors honestly want their students to succeed and the knowledge they provide is practical and allows us to enter our new careers prepared.
 When I initially learned I needed to come up with 120 hours of practicum hours, I was terrified because I was already working full-time, but I am so thankful that it was mandatory because it led me to such great accomplishments.